gpadolina/TimeSeries-notes/TimeSeries/12 - PracticalForecastingIssues.md

 In other situations, the missingness may be essentially random.
 For example, someone may have forgotten to record the sales figures or the data recording device may habe malfunctioned.

+Some methods allow for missing values without any problems.
+For example, naïve forecasting method continues to work, with the most recent non-missing value providing the forecast for the future time periods.
+The R functions for ARIMA models, dynamic regression models, and NNAR will also work correctly without causing errors.
+However, other modelling functions do not handle missing values including ```ets( )```, ```stlf( )```, and ```tbats( )```.